 A Common Misconception

-The misconception that I see comes in the idea that you should only be considering a will.
+The misconception that I see comes from the idea that you should only be considering a will.
 When you prepare what is commonly known as an “Estate Plan“, there are other documents beyond just a will.
 You will likely also have:

 In addition to these, I often include a HIPAA Authorization as well for my clients.
 These additional documents often describe what happens in case you are unable to make decisions for yourself.
 If you run your own business and are in a coma, who will keep the business afloat?
 If you’ve been in an accident and can’t make a medical decision, the Healthcare Power of Attorney gives someone else the legal authority to make those decisions.
 These are considerations for people regardless of whether they are married or not.
 Especially if you are unmarried and there isn’t someone naturally there to step in and help, these documents make sure that you are taken care of if you are incapacitated in some way.